Article from North Marin Advance, September 6, 1961, about the John Lucas Family, by Charlotte Larson.

 Rents were high, and taxes were low even in those days, she recalled.
 “The only thing Terra Linda was good for,” she said, “was calf pasture.”
 “Some of the happiest days of our lives were spent on the ranch,” said Mrs. Langford, whose time was divided between Santa Margarita Ranch and Oakland.

 She recalled that they had the privilege of stopping the train, which ran through their property, at a point where the Terra Linda interchange is located, then known as Lucas Crossing.
 The train met the ferry at Tiburon, and later at Sausalito, for passengers going on to San Francisco.

 Largely because of Mrs. Langford’s frail health as a child, the Lucas’ acquired a summer home at Bolinas.
 They used to set out by buckboard and travel many hours over the winding dusty road that led to the old Pacific town.
 To protect their clothing the women wore linen dusters and veils over their hats.

 “We used different types of horses depending on the mode of travel,” said Langford.
 “When we rode the carriage, we used the ‘prancy’ horses.
 Our coachman did other work besides taking care of the horses.”

 Lucas died on his birthday, March 7, 1897.
 Many Marinites have joined John Lucas and members of his family in their final resting place at Mount Olivet Cemetery, which was given to St. Raphael’s by Lucas.

-We are now entering a new ear in the Santa Margarita- Las Gallinas Valley, where a new generation of pioneers are building what they feel is a better and more progressive way of life for their families.
+We are now entering a new era in the Santa Margarita- Las Gallinas Valley, where new generations of pioneers are building what they feel is a better and more progressive way of life for their families.